CumulusNetworks/docs/content/cumulus-linux-50/Network-Virtualization/_index.md

 Cumulus Linux includes the native Linux VXLAN kernel support and integrates with controller-based overlay solutions like {{<link url="Integrating-Hardware-VTEPs-with-VMware-NSX-MH" text="VMware NSX">}} and {{<link url="Integrating-Hardware-VTEPs-with-Midokura-MidoNet-and-OpenStack" text="Midokura MidoNet">}}.

-VXLAN is supported only on switches in the {{<exlink url="https://www.cumulusnetworks.com/hcl/" text="Cumulus Linux HCL">}} using the Broadcom Tomahawk, Trident II, Trident II+ and Trident3 chipsets, as well as the Mellanox Spectrum chipset.
+VXLAN is supported on switches in the {{<exlink url="https://www.cumulusnetworks.com/hcl/" text="Cumulus Linux HCL">}} using the the Mellanox Spectrum chipset.

 {{%notice note%}}